by Garry Toffoli

 That military march and the scarlet tunic and bearskin headdress are arguably among the most famous icons in the world and immediately identify the British Guards and the British Monarchy.
 In fact, originally the march had nothing to do with the Guards as such.
 And as for the uniform – in origin the headdress is French and the tunic is German.
-Only the colour (scarlet, not red) is British and it originated with Oliver Cromwell, not with the Monarchy.
+Only the colour (scarlet, not red) is British and it originated with Oliver Cromwell, not with the Crown.

 This essay will attempt to leave the reader with a clearer understanding of what the Guards are and what they do, and of some of their traditions, so that one can appreciate them better on the many occasions when they enhance royal events.
 One will notice a thread throughout the essay, namely that British military traditions, like royal traditions generally, are seldom uniquely British but rather a glorious part of international phenomena.

 What is meant by “The Guards”?
 Today there are eleven regiments of the Queen’s Guards, though several others have a semi-guard status.
 Seven of the regiments are British – the Life Guards and the Blues and Royals (Royal Horse Guards and 1st Dragoons), who constitute the Household Cavalry; and the Grenadier, Coldstream, Scots, Irish and Welsh Guards, who are the Foot Guards.
 In addition there are four Canadian regiments.
 The Canadian Guards (a Regular Army unit currently on the Supplementary Order of Battles or “suspended animation”) is officially on the roll but with nil strength.
 The three Militia units are the Governor General’s Horse Guards, the Governor General’s Foot Guards and the Canadian Grenadier Guards.
 Officially there are no other Guards regiments in the Queen’s realms.